-Formation (June 1997 – October 1997)

 The track listing on this version of the album was upgraded to reflect a dedication of sorts, to the past members.
 Omitting the new Woodshed versions of “Road to Nowhere” and “Last Love Song”, they were replaced by their older recordings.
 “Last Love Song” was taken from the May 1999 S2N session, while the entire June 1998 demo, including “Road to Nowhere” was added as bonus tracks.
 “Butcher’s Son” was also added to complete the fourteen-song CD.

 A week after coming back from tour, Colin booked a show at Who’s Emma.
 Dead Season was to play on July 28th with Few and Far Between and Brett’s band Radio Holiday (the new name The Disco Kids had settled on).
-Another week later, on August 5th, Jeff Dean invited Dead Season to play the Fireside Bowl again with The Story So Far.
+Another week later, on August 5th, Jeff Dean invited Dead Season to play The Fireside Bowl And Lounge again with The Story So Far.
 Also performing at this show were Stereotyperider and Division.
 The show was a success and all attendees were extremely anxious for the new album to come out.

 Most anxious of all was Patrick, who announced at the band’s next rehearsal in Toronto that he would not play anymore shows until it was released.
 It had been over a year since Dead Season entered Woodshed to record it, and he felt that it shouldn’t have taken this long.
 A handful of practices were arranged throughout the rest of the month to keep up with the old songs and occasionally work on the new ones; but mainly just to hang out as friends.
 Each time the subject to play a show was brought up, Patrick stood his ground.
 After a few weeks it became obvious to the band that playing shows with no new merch to sell was kind of obsolete.